 - (b) Education.
 Successful completion of a bachelor's degree from an accredited college or university recognized by the U.S. Department of Education, with a major field of study in health information management or a related degree with a minimum of 24 semester hours in health information management or technology. - (c) Assignment.
 Employees at this grade level serve as developmental level 1 MRTs (Coder) and receive guidance from more experienced MRTs (Coder) for more complex coding procedures.
-Inpatient MRTs (Coder) select and assign codes from current versions of ICD CM, PCS, and/or CPT and HCPCS classification systems for inpatient facility and/or professional services.
+Outpatient MRTs (Coder) select and assign codes to outpatient episodes of care, and/or inpatient professional services from current versions of ICD CM, CPT, and HCPCS classification systems.
 They review record documentation to abstract all required medical, surgical, ancillary, demographic, social and administrative data, and query clinical staff, as appropriate, with guidance from higher level MRTs (Coder).
-They utilize various computer applications to abstract records, assign codes, and record and transmit data.
-They also ensure audit findings have been corrected and refiled.
+They use various computer applications to abstract records, assign codes, and record and transmit data.
+They ensure audit findings have been corrected and refiled.
 MRTs (Coder) may be assigned to a single facility or region, such as a consolidated coding unit. - (d) Demonstrated Knowledge, Skills, and Abilities.
 In addition to the experience above, the candidate must demonstrate all of the following KSAs: - i.
-Ability to use health information technology and various office software products used in MRT (Coder) positions (e.g., the electronic health record, coding and abstracting software, etc.). - ii.
+Ability to use health information technology and software products used in MRT (Coder) positions (e.g., the electronic health record, coding and abstracting software, etc.). - ii.
 Ability to navigate through and abstract pertinent information from health records. - iii.
-Knowledge of the ICD CM and PCS Official Conventions and Guidelines for Coding and Reporting. - iv.
-Ability to apply knowledge of medical terminology, human anatomy/physiology, and disease processes to accurately assign codes to inpatient records based on health record documentation.
+Knowledge of the ICD CM, Official Conventions and Guidelines for Coding and Reporting, and CPT guidelines. - iv.
+Ability to apply knowledge of medical terminology, human anatomy/physiology, and disease processes to accurately assign codes to outpatient/ambulatory surgery records, based on health record documentation. - v.
+Knowledge of The Joint Commission requirements, Centers for Medicare and Medicaid Services (CMS), and/or health record documentation guidelines.

-- v.
-Knowledge of The Joint Commission requirements, CMS, and/or health record documentation guidelines. - vi.
-Ability to manage priorities and coordinate work to complete duties within required timeframes and the ability to follow-up on pending issues.
+vi.
+Ability to manage priorities and coordinate work, in order to complete duties within required timeframes, and the ability to follow-up on pending issues.